harrylaou/advanced-react-redux-exercise/README.md

 1. Create a logger middleware to log in the console every action that is dispatched

 2. Create a promise middleware to teach store's dispatch how to understand promises.
-Then move the api call from the fetch method in the /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js
+Then move the api call the (fetch function) in the /containers/UsersContainer.jsx to a fetchUser action creator in /actions/users.js

 3. Refactor the middleware so it implements a middleware chain

-4. Refactor the middleware you've created to use the logger-middleware and promise-middleware from npm
+4. Refactor the configureStore.dev.js to use the logger-middleware and promise-middleware from npm instead of the addLoggerMiddleware and addPromiseSupportToDispatch that you've created.

 5. Using thunks, add loading indicators to the fetchUser action creator in /actions/users.js.